entzmingerc/pit-orchisstra/README.md

 | scale | 1 Ionian, 2 Dorian, 3 Phrygian, 4 Lydian, 5 Mixolydian, 6 Aeolian, 7 Locrian |

 # SNAKE BEHAVIORS
-This controls what direction the snake steps to each update loop.
+This controls how the snake behaves.
 For each behavior, you can always turn the snake with ENC3.
-Note that upon dying and spawning, snakes preserve their direction.
+Snakes preserve their direction and behavior upon death.

+### 1 None!
-1 none, snake moves forward, turn with ENC3
+Snake moves forward, turn with ENC3!
-    Good to actually play the game snake with
+Useful for actually playing the game Snake with!
-    Good for having a snake wrap the grid in a straight predictable line
-    Repeating melodies, drums, etc.

-2 random, snake turns randomly, whimsy controls randomness
+Useful for predictable, repeating patterns.

+### 2 Whimsical
+Snake turns randomly!
+Whimsy controls the percentage chance to flip a coin to turn left or turn right.
-    whimsy at 0 means it always steps forward
+Whimsy at 0 (0%) means it always steps forward
-    whimsy at 3 means each step there's a 30% chance to flip a coin (turn left, turn right)
+Whimsy at 3 (30%) means each step there's a 30% chance to flip a coin (turn left, turn right)
-    whimsy at 10 means each step it flips a coin to turn left or turn right
+Whimsy at 10 (100%) means each step it flips a coin to turn left or turn right
-    high speed & whimsy is really fun to watch!
+Turn up speed & whimsy and watch them wiggle!

+### 3 Wander
-3 wander, snake turns towards the food closest to it that it can "see"
+Snake turns towards the food closest to it that it can "see".
-    Each square, the snake looks left, forward, and right in a straight line
+Each square, the snake looks left, forward, and right in a straight line.
+This sight wraps through the boundaries of the grid.
 If it sees food in its sight line, it turns in the direction of closest food
 Slightly unpredictable in a complex environment of many snakes and foods.
 Results in emergent stabilizing paths and loops with immortal food.
 Pseudorandom pathing with foodSpawn on.

+### 4 Sequence
-4 sequence, snake seeks out food in order (see below)
+Snake seeks out food in order.
+This is the "smartest" snake mode.
 When you place a food, it tracks the order of foods placed.
 For example, placing down 3 foods will give an order 1, 2, 3.
 The snake will go to food 1 first, eat it, then go to 2.
 Use the options "food immortal", "food spawn", "strict food order" to get different slithering paths.

 If food 2 is eaten on the way to food 1, it is removed from the order, 1, 3.
 If "food immortal" is ON, then any food eaten is not deleted and moved to the end of the food sequence.